Muriel Byck: WAAF and SOE mission

 Muriel joined the WAAF in December 1942 as a General Duties clerk (Service number 2071428) working in the records office, later being promoted to the rank of Section officer.
 As she spoke excellent French, she was recruited into the SOE in 1943.
 She began initial training in September 1943 at Winterfold House, Cranleigh, in Surrey.
-From here she proceeded to para-military training at Meoble Lodge, Morar, Invernesshire until October and wireless operator training at Thame Park, Oxfordshire in November and December 1943.
+From here she proceeded to para-military training at Meoble Lodge, Morar, Inverness-shire until October and wireless operator training at Thame Park, Oxfordshire in November and December 1943.
 She was chosen by French resistance leader Philippe de Vomécourt to be his wireless operator.

 Byck was graded 'average' as a General Agent by her SOE instructors, but gained a high intelligence rating (eight out of nine), and high grades for Morse and Mechanical Aptitude.
 She was described by her instructors on her SOE file as: a quiet, bright, attractive girl, keen, enthusiastic and intelligent.
 Alert but not very practical and as yet lacks foresight and thoroughness.
 She is, however, self-possessed, independent and persistent, and warm in her feelings for others... a girl of considerable promise who will require much training to help her to overcome her lack of experience, her complete ignorance of what the work really involves and her general guilelessness.
 Her temperament would appear to be suitable for work as a courier, or possibly propaganda.

 After three aborted attempts to fly from Tempsford airfield, Byck parachuted into France on the night of 8/9 April 1944 with three other SOE agents: Captain Stanisław Makowski, Captain C. Sydney Hudson - who was her commanding officer until de Vomecourt arrived by plane - and Captain G. D. Jones.
 She worked on the SOE Ventriloquist network (or circuit) as the wireless operator and to train any wireless operators recruited locally and inform London with the details about these new recruits so they could be given code names and status.
 Byck was additionally tasked with establishing post-boxes for contact should wireless transmission break down.
 Her codename was Violette.

 Byck lodged at a safe house in the town of Salbris owned by French Resistant Antoine Vincent.
 She sent her transmissions back to England from a shed behind a garage in Limoges where German trucks and cars came in for repairs.
 While at this location, she aroused the suspicion of a German soldier, but by the time the local Gestapo returned Byck had moved to a new location.
 She changed her cover story, posing as a Parisian secretary on sick leave; to disguise her night time activities sending messages through to London, she said she had to take medicine every few hours even at night.
 She later moved again to the home of a blacksmith in Vernou.